An improved lower bound of $P(G, L)-P(G,k)$ for $k$-assignments $L$: Introduction

 \section{Introduction}

-Let $\N$ be the set of positive integers.
 For any graph $G$, let $V(G)$ and $E(G)$ be the vertex set and edge set of $G$ respectively.
-For any $k\in \N$, let $[k]:=\{1,2,\cdots,k\}$, and a {\it proper $k$-coloring} of $G$ is a map $f:V(G)\rightarrow [k]$ such that $f(u)\ne f(v)$ for each pair of adjacent vertices $u$ and $v$ in $G$.
+Let $\N$ be the set of positive integers, and any $k\in \N$, let $[k]:=\{1,\dots, k\}$.
+A {\it proper $k$-coloring} of $G$ is a map $f:V(G)\rightarrow [k]$ such that $f(u)\ne f(v)$ for each pair of adjacent vertices $u$ and $v$ in $G$.
 Let $P(G,k)$ denote the number of proper $k$-colorings of $G$.
 Introduced by Birkhoff~\cite{birk} in 1912, $P(G,k)$ is called the {\it chromatic polynomial} of $G$.
 More details on $P(G,k)$ can be found in \cite{birk, birk2, dong1, dong0, Jackson2015, rea1, rea2}.